 Zippo leather wrapped hip flask, 6oz: £17.95, Whitby & Co

-Few companies have a better reputation for pocket accessories than Zippo, who have produced over 400 million lighters since starting out in the 1930s.
+Few companies have a better reputation for pocket accessories than Zippo, who have produced more than 400 million lighters since starting out in the 1930s.
 The company also puts its skills to a few hip flask designs and this good value leather-wrapped item impressed us.
 It’s made of stainless steel with black leather fixed around its waist, giving its gently curved shape some extra grip.
 It comes with a captive top and has a solid feel to it making it a practical choice for the outdoor type.

 Ettinger leather bound hip flask, 6oz: £90, Ettinger

-Ettinger’s hip flasks aren’t cheap but their fancy leather wraps are designed to cut a dash in the highest of fashion circles.
-Their sterling collection features the archetypal stainless steel flask design (with a pouring funnel) comes in a choice of four vibrant colours: purple, red, orange and, our favourite, turquoise.
+Ettinger’s hip flasks aren’t cheap but the fancy leather wraps are designed to cut a dash in the highest of fashion circles.
+The sterling collection features the archetypal stainless steel flask design (with a pouring funnel) comes in a choice of four vibrant colours: purple, red, orange and, our favourite, turquoise.
 They’re so colourful that you can not only feel and smell the leather luxury but also see it a mile off.
 Not one to hide away – this is a hip flask for the fashionably hip.

 Rex London garden birds hip flask, 6oz: £8.95, Rex London